brunoadbuffa/ChallengeEIO-videotracking/README.md

 This program accepts as **input parameters** the video, which is going to be processed, and a JSON file where the initial position of each of the objects to be tracked is defined.
 The JSON file contains the bounding box of each object in tuple format *(x, y, width, height)* where x and y represent the coordinates of the pixels in the upper left corner of the bounding box, width and height are the width and height, in pixels, of the bounding box.

-To run the program, the "main.py" file (in directory: '/model') is executed.
+To run the program, the "main.py" file (in directory: '/model') is executed in a docker container.
 A video is generated as **output** with the data obtained from tracking.
 This video shows for each frame the bounding boxes obtained for each of the defined objects.
 By default, the output video is saved in '/data' directory.

 ### Algorithm